facebook/folly/README.md

     pkg-config
 ```

-If advanced debugging functionality is required
+If advanced debugging functionality is required, use:

 ```
 sudo apt-get install \